puppetlabs/puppet-docs/source/guides/troubleshooting.markdown

     }

-Whilst not directly solving the problem also useful are qualified variables that allow you to refer to and assign variables from other classes.
+Whilst not directly solving the problem also useful are qualified variables that allow you to refer to variables from other classes.
 Qualified variables might provoke alternate methods of solving this issue.
 You can use qualified methods like: